 Marine microbial eukaryotes form a foundational component of the evolutionary, food web and biogeochemical processes in the ocean.
 While these highly diverse organisms are typically 10-100 times less abundant than marine bacteria and archaea (and ten times further less abundant than marine viruses), they dramatically influence the diversity, ecology and evolution of nearly all marine microbial communities.
 Further, these microbes perform highly varied ecosystem functions, ranging from photosynthesis, heterotrophy and predation to parasitism.
 Only recently have studies emerged to evaluate the gene content and genomic attributes of these unique organisms to better understand their diversity and ecology.
 Such studies are only now possible with deep sequencing technology primarily due to the structurally complexity and extensive genome size of marine eukaryotic microbes (some of these genomes significantly dwarf the human genome).

-The National Center for Genome Resources (NCGR), the Marine Microbiology Initiative (MMI) at the Gordon and Betty Moore Foundation and the international marine microbial eukaryote research community have recently completed a collaborative effort to sequence the transcriptomes (the expressed gene content from the genome) of more than 650 samples representing hundreds of diverse species and strains.
+The National Center for Genome Resources (NCGR), the Marine Microbiology Initiative (MMI) at the Gordon and Betty Moore Foundation and the international marine microbial eukaryote research community have recently completed a collaborative effort to sequence the transcriptomes (the expressed gene content from the genome) of more than 678 samples representing 210 unique genera, 305 species, and 409 strains.
 The effort provides a means to “fill in the blanks” on the eukaryotic evolutionary tree of cultured organisms, and rounds out MMI’s sequencing portfolio, which also contains the Microbial Genome Sequencing Project to sequence diverse marine bacterial and archaeal cultured isolates; the Marine Phage, Virus and Virome Sequencing Project to sequence viral isolates and viral metagenomes; and the Environmental Metagenomics Sequencing Portfolio to sequence whole microbial communities from locations around the world.

 The MMETSP will enable researchers to deepen current understanding of microeukaryote ecology, nutritional strategies, evolution and roles in marine biogeochemistry.
 Moreover, this unique datasets will have far-reaching impact beyond the field of marine microbial ecology, providing a wealth of data which will transform current understanding of the basic biology of these organisms.
 Further information about the project is available through NCGR’s project webpage http://marinemicroeukaryotes.org/.